Industrial waste: Solid and hazardous waste

 Solid waste, often called municipal solid waste, typically refers to material that is not hazardous.
 This category includes trash, rubbish and refuse; and may include materials such as construction debris and yard waste.
 Hazardous waste typically has specific definitions, due to the more careful and complex handling required of such wastes.
 Under US law, waste may be classified as hazardous based on certain characteristics: ignitability, reactivity, corrosivity and toxicity.
 Some types of hazardous waste are specifically listed in regulations.

 Water pollution

 One of the most devastating effects of industrial waste is water pollution.
 For many industrial processes, water is used which comes in contact with harmful chemicals.
 These chemicals may include organic compounds (such as solvents), metals, nutrients or radioactive material.
 If the wastewater is discharged without treatment, groundwater and surface water bodies—lakes, streams, rivers and coastal waters—can become polluted, with serious impacts on human health and the environment.
 Drinking water sources and irrigation water used for farming may be affected.
 The pollutants may degrade or destroy habitat for animals and plants.
 In coastal areas, fish and other aquatic life can be contaminated by untreated waste; beaches and other recreational areas can be damaged or closed.

+According to the WWF, Approximately 65.85% of marine mammal species are known to have eaten or been entangled in plastic, and all seven sea turtle species are affected.
+A major cause of this is Industrial Waste.